misakey/backend/docs/content/endpoints/auth_flow.md

 _JSON Body:_

 - `login_challenge` (string): can be found in preivous redirect URL.
+- `identifier` (object): information about the used identifier to authenticate the end-user:
   - `value` (string): the identifier value the end-user entered in the dedicated input text.

 ### Success Response